PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 Table \@ref(tab:references-table) shows the `references` table.
 The code to use the geometric average instead of a single channel as the reference is shown below.
 The geometric average is the product of the reporter ion channels to the power of (1/number of channels).
 For each `PlexID` group, collapse the vector of reporter ion names with `*`, surround them in parentheses, and raise to the power of (1/number of channels).

-**Note:** if using the geometric average or no reference, make sure the samples table is correct.
-There should not be any `ReporterAlias` that are "ref" or `MeasurementName` that are `NA`.
+**Note:** If the reference is not a particular channel that will be excluded from the final results, there should not be any `ReporterAlias` that are "ref" or `MeasurementName` that are `NA`.

 ```r